stevegwh/powr/README.md

 Submitted for the MSc in Computer Science at University of Kent.
 Module: CO884.
-Login sgw20.
+Login: sgw20.